-24.1 Each regularly scheduled employee shall be entitled to two (2) days paid personal leave per school year, which shall not be charged to sick leave, for the conduct of personal business.
+Each regularly scheduled employee shall be entitled to two (2) days paid 24.1 personal leave per school year, which shall not be charged to sick leave, for the conduct of personal business.
 Employees shall make every reasonable attempt to limit absences for personal reasons to personal business that cannot be transacted at any other time.
 Absences for vacations shall not be authorized as personal days.
 Except in cases of emergency, requests must be submitted in writing to the principal not less than two (2) days in advance.
 Each day shall be strictly personal and shall be granted by the system except for the day preceding or following a holiday, vacation period, or professional development day, which shall require a reason stated in writing and which is subject to the approval of the Superintendent or his/her designee.
 Such personal leave shall not accumulate.
+Remote learning days will be considered paid workdays for cafeteria employees if work is available to be performed.
+If no work is available on a remote work day, the day will not be considered a paid workday.
+However, employees may use an available personal day or may choose to make up the day at the end of the school year.